-If these hubs aren't the greatest hubs ever produced, they're definitely in the top 3.
-These are the original Dura-Ace 8s "freehub" design that came with the first-gen 8s STI shifters.
+If these hubs aren't the greatest hubs ever produced...forget that....this design *is* the greatest hub design ever.
+These are the original Dura-Ace 8s "freehub" design that came with the first-gen Dura-Ace 8-speed Shimano Total Integration ("STI') shifters.
 These hubs came in "UniGlide" and "HyperGlide" styles.
-I don't have pictures to illustrate the difference, but they are minor, compared to the revolutionary design of this hub.
-As far as I know, modern 11s Dura-Ace hubs empty this same design.
+I don't have pictures to illustrate the difference, but they are minor, compared to the revolutionary axle design of this hub.
+Since the introduction of this design, Shimano has never varied from the design elements that make this design so important.
+Modern 11s Dura-Ace hubs employ this same design.
+They may have updated the materials and/or made the hubs lighter, but the "free hub" is still there.

 Moving the cup-and-cone to the ends of the axle GREATLY reduce broken and/or bent axles and also made changing cogs much easier.